MGowsan/nursery/README.md

 ## License

-Symfony Docker is available under the MIT License.fe
+Symfony Docker is available under the MIT License.

 ## Credits